 Some young people have complained of experiencing chronic back pain, but degenerative disc disease usually isn’t considered a possible cause of their pain due to its association with older people.
-However, degenerative disc disease can affect anyone, at any age, because annular tears are the underlying cause of this condition, and they can develop in spinal discs at any age.
+However, degenerative disc disease affects young people and can affect anyone, at any age, because annular tears are the underlying cause of this condition, and they can develop in spinal discs at any age.

 Can Degenerative Disc Disease Affect Young People?

 As we’ve mentioned in previous articles, everyone develops annular tears throughout their life, and these annular tears are what is commonly considered “degenerative disc disease”.
 However, while we all have annular tears, only some of us will experience back pain as a result of them.
 In addition to this, for some, that pain begins much earlier than it does for others.

 A study of young women in their twenties found that 31% of the women enrolled in the study were living with degenerative disc disease that progressively worsened throughout the course of the study.

 Another study of patients under 21 years old found that for some, degenerative disc disease does begin earlier than in most.
 The study showed that 76 of the 1,877 young people included in the study had degenerative disc disease, and 31 were even suffering from radiculopathy as a result of this condition.

 So we know that degenerative disc disease does, in fact, affect some young people, but what could be causing it to develop so early in their life?

 What Causes Degenerative Disc Disease in Young People?

 Chronic low back pain in young people is becoming an increasing problem.
 Unfortunately, while in the past, back pain in young people wasn’t believed to be a big deal or have any real lasting effects, studies have shown that this isn’t the case.